xingfanxia/CS311-Computer-Graphics/README.md

 ### 110 Draw 3D with Depth in Consideration

 Modification on 100 to comply with introduction of the concept of Depth.
 Apply the Z-buffer to engine.

+### Bugs

+- Sphere can be rendered as mesh but rendering it in the scene node throws a bus error.